PACKED-vzw/resolver/INSTALL.md

 Will download the image, create a new container, execute the application, and forward all requests on `localhost:8080` to the resolver.
 The image is configured to use 4 workers for Gunicorn.

 ## Heroku

+## Configuration
+Only the `resolver.py` in the `resolver` directory needs to be changed in order to configure the application.
+Both `secret_key` and `salt` should contain two random strings of characters.
+The site [random.org](http://random.org) can be used to generate random data.
+It is important that the value of `salt` remains constant as changing it will invalidate all user passwords!

+The `simple_url` and `full_url` values contain the templates for the resolver's generated URLs.
+The `simple_url` should only contain `%id`, and `full_url` should contain `%otype, %dtype, %id` and preferably `%slug`.

+The `DATABASE_*` values are the connection details for MySQL.